Covid 19 coronavirus: Spending halved during lockdown

 All sectors showed unprecedented falls in April.
 Furniture, hardware, and appliances (durables) led the retail industry falls in value, down just over $1 billion (72 per cent) from March this year.

-Hospitality sales, including accommodation, cafes, and restaurants, had the next largest fall, down $721 million (93 per cent).
+Hospitality sales, including accommodation, cafes and restaurants, had the next largest fall, down $721 million (93 per cent).

 "New Zealand was under the level 4 lockdown for all but the last three days of April.
 The impact of restrictions on the number of overseas visitors to New Zealand contributed greatly to the hospitality fall," Hicks said.